apache/pulsar/site2/docs/security-token-admin.md

 $ bin/pulsar tokens create-secret-key --output  /opt/my-secret.key --base64
 ```

-### Public/Private keys
+### Public keys and Private keys

-With public/private keys, we need to create a pair of keys.
+With public keys or private keys, we need to create a pair of keys.
 Pulsar supports all algorithms that the Java JWT library (shown [here](https://github.com/jwtk/jjwt#signature-algorithms-keys)) supported.

 #### Create a key pair